Cetip scraps plan to create Brazil bourse -newspaper

 ATS Brasil will be the first competitor of BM&FBovespa, and aims to secure a 15 percent market share in Brazilian equities trading within two years of operating.
 The launch of the exchange is planned for November, and could coincide with the opening of a new Brazil-based clearinghouse.

 In 2012, ATS Brasil executives said the new exchange would rent BM&FBovespa's clearinghouse, even though BM&FBovespa is unlikely to share its facilities until at least the start of next year.
-(Reporting by Guillermo Parra-Bernal and Aluísio Alves)
+(Reporting by Guillermo Parra-Bernal and Aluísio Alves; Editing by Toni Reinhold)

 * Cites high debt, bank woes, backloading fiscal consolidation (Adds comment, background, bullet points)